 Project: Design and build a remotely-controlled robot

-In a semester-long project, students work in teams of four throughout the semester to design and build a remotely-controlled robot that transports objects of various sizes and shapes from a landfill into goals set at different heights – all culminating in an exciting design competition.
+In a semester-long project, students work in teams of four to design and build a remotely-controlled robot that transports objects of various sizes and shapes from a landfill into goals set at different heights – all culminating in an exciting design competition.